Tiree: Transport

 Caledonian MacBrayne operate a ferry to Scarinish.
 The daily crossing from Oban on the mainland takes four hours.
 A call is made at Arinagour on Coll and once a week the ferry crosses to Castlebay on Barra.
 More limited services operate in Winter.

 Tiree Airport is located at Crossapol.
 Loganair provide daily flights to Glasgow International and Hebridean Air Services fly to Coll and Oban.

 Roads on Tiree, in common with many other small islands, are nearly all single-track roads.
-There are passing places, locally called 'pockets', where cars must wait to enable oncoming traffic to pass or overtake.
+There are passing places, locally called 'pockets' or 'passing places', where cars must wait to enable oncoming traffic to pass or overtake.

 Climate

 As with the rest of western Scotland, Tiree experiences a maritime climate (Cfb) with cool summers and mild winters.
 Despite its being on the same latitude as Labrador on the opposite side of the Atlantic Ocean, snow and frost are rare, and short-lived when they occur.
 Weather data is collected at the island's airport.
 The lowest temperature to occur in recent years was -5.8 C during the cold spell of December 2010.
 The extreme maritime moderation contributes to summer temperatures that are far below even coastal locations in continental Europe on similar latitudes.
 Winter temperatures are similar to those of coastal southern England.